CallMeGreg/gh-language/README.md

 # Usage

+> [!TIP]
+> Each command has default limits to prevent excessive API usage.
+You can adjust these limits using the `--org-limit` and `--repo-limit` flags.
+To analyze all repositories in an organization or enterprise, set these flags to a very high number (e.g., `1000000`).

+## Common Flags

+The following flags are available for all commands:
+- `--org` or `--enterprise`: Specify the organization or enterprise to analyze.
+These flags are mutually exclusive, and one of them is required.
+- `--org-limit`: Limit the number of organizations to analyze (default is 5).
+- `--repo-limit`: Limit the number of repositories to analyze per organization (default is 10).
+- `--top`: Return the top N languages (default is 10).
+- `--language`: Filter results by a specific programming language (case-sensitive).
+- `--codeql`: Restrict analysis to CodeQL-supported languages.

+> [!NOTE]
+> The `--top`, `--language`, and `--codeql` flags are mutually exclusive.

+When the `--codeql` flag is set, the analysis will only include the following languages:
+- C
+- C++
+- C#
+- Go
+- Java
+- Kotlin
+- JavaScript
+- Python
+- Ruby
+- Swift
+- TypeScript

 ## Count command

 Display the count of each programming language used in repos across an enterprise or organization.